-The provisions of this catalog are subject to change without notice and do not constitute

-An irrevocable contract between any student and Toccoa Falls College.
+The provisions of this catalog are subject to change without notice and do not constitute an irrevocable contract between any student and Toccoa Falls College.

-Welcome to Tocoa Falls College
+Welcome to Toccoa Falls College

-We wholeheartedly welcome you to Toccoa Falls College, where the waters of Toccoa (meaning "beautiful" in the Cherokee language) flow timelessly, reflecting the eternity and beauty of our Creator.
-For over 100 years, TFC has been developing the intellect and character of students just like you, to prepare them personally and professionally for service.
+We wholeheartedly welcome each of you to Toccoa Falls College, where the waters of Toccoa (meaning "beautiful" in the Cherokee language) flow timelessly, reflecting the eternity and beauty of our Creator.
+For well over 100 years, TFC has been developing intellect and character of students just like you, to prepare them personally and professionally for service.
 We welcome you to partake in this transformative academic journey, truly experiencing what it means to love the Lord your God with all your heart, soul, and mind (Matt.
 22:37).

 Our campus is beautiful not only because of the surrounding nature God has bestowed on us, but also because of the unique community found here.
 During your graduate years at TFC, you will be inspired, challenged, and empowered to pursue your dreams.
 Our highly qualified, caring professors and dedicated staff are ready to guide you throughout your academic endeavors.
-Whatever your interests, we are confident you will find a program to provide excellent preparation for what God has in store for your life.
-We pray that TFC will be an instrument God uses in a remarkable way for encouraging your academic, spiritual, and social development.
+Whatever your interests, we are confident you will find a major or program to provide excellent preparation for what God has in store for your life.
+We pray that TFC will be an instrument God uses in an incredible way for your academic, spiritual, and social development.

 This catalog has been prepared specifically with you in mind.
-It is divided into five sections.
-The first section includes the Academic Calendar, General Information, Admissions, Financial Information, Graduation Requirements, Academic Policy and Procedure, the Selby Jones Library, Student Support Services, Contact Information, and Reporting Forms (pp. 1 - 39).
-The second section describes the Master of Arts in Organizational Leadership program with course descriptions (pp. 40 - 46), the third section describes the various counseling graduate programs with course descriptions (pp. 47 - 63).
-The fourth section describes the Master of Arts in Christian Ministry with course descriptions (pp. 64 - 69)

-The fifth section contains a directory of the Board of Trustees, Administration, and Faculty (pp. 70 - 71).
-Please take the time to familiarize yourself with the information in this catalog, because planning, organization, and time management are important keys to student success.

-2024-2025 CATALOG TABLE OF CONTENTS

-ACADEMIC CALENDAR PAGE 4

-GENERAL INFORMATION PAGE 7

-GRADUATE ADMISSIONS INFORMATION PAGE 11

-FINANCIAL INFORMATION PAGE 17

-MASTER'S DEGREE GRADUATION REQUIREMENTS PAGE 19

-MASTER'S DEGREE ACADEMIC POLICIES AND PROCEDURES PAGE 22

-SELBY JONES LIBRARY PAGE 33

-STUDENT SUPPORT SERVICES PAGE 35

-CONTACT INFORMATION PAGE 38

-FORMS PAGE 39

-MASTER OF ARTS IN ORGANIZATIONAL LEADERSHIP (MAOL) PAGE 40

-MAOL REQUIRED COURSES PAGE 41

-MAOL COURSE SEQUENCE 1 - YEAR TRACK PAGE 42

-MAOL COURSE SEQUENCE 2 - YEAR TRACK PAGE 43

-MAOL COURSE DESCRIPTIONS PAGE 44

-MASTER OF ARTS IN MARRIAGE AND FAMILY THERAPY (MAMFT) PAGE 47

-MAMFT REQUIRED COURSES PAGE 48

-MAMFT COURSE SEQUENCE 2.5 - YEAR TRACK PAGE 49

-GRADUATE CERTIFICATE IN MARRIAGE AND FAMILY COUNSELING (CMFC) PAGE 51

-CMFC REQUIRED COURSES PAGE 52

-CMFC COURSE SEQUENCE 1 - YEAR TRACK PAGE 52

-MASTER OF ARTS IN COUNSELING MINISTRIES (MACM) PAGE 53

-MACM REQUIRED COURSES PAGE 54

-MACM COURSE SEQUENCE 1.5 - YEAR TRACK PAGE 55

-GRADUATE CERTIFICATE IN TRAUMA THERAPY (CTT) PAGE 56

-CTT REQUIRED COURSES PAGE 57

-CTT COURSE SEQUENCE PAGE 57

-MAMFT, MACM, CMFC AND CTT COURSE DESCRIPTIONS PAGE 58

-MASTER OF ARTS IN CHRISTIAN MINISTRY PAGE 64

-MACHM REQUIRED COURSES PAGE 65

-MACHM COURSE 2 - YEAR TRACK PAGE 66

-MACHM COURSE DESCRIPTIONS PAGE 67

-DIRECTORY PAGE 70

-INDEX PAGE 72

-SCHOOL OF GRADUATE STUDIES ACADEMIC CALENDAR 2024-2025

-FALL 2024 SEMESTER
+It is divided into four sections.
+The first section includes the Academic Calendar, General Information, Admissions, Financial Information, Graduation Requirements, Academic Policy & Procedure, the Seby Jones Library, Student Support Services, Contact Information, and Reporting Forms (pp. 1-29).
+The second section describes the Master of Arts in Organizational Leadership program with course descriptions (pp. 30-36), the third section describes the various counseling graduate programs with course descriptions (pp. 37-49).
+The fourth section contains a directory of the Board of Trustees, Administration, and Faculty (pp. 50-52).
+Make this catalog your second-best friend because planning, organization, and time management are important keys to student success.

+2022-2023 CATALOG TABLE OF CONTENTS

+ACADEMIC CALENDAR PAGE 1

+GENERAL INFORMATION PAGE 4

+GRADUATE ADMISSIONS INFORMATION PAGE 8

+FINANCIAL INFORMATION PAGE 12

+MASTER'S DEGREE GRADUATION REQUIREMENTS PAGE 13

+MASTER'S DEGREE ACADEMIC POLICIES & PROCEDURES PAGE 15

+SEBY JONES LIBRARY PAGE 23

+STUDENT SUPPORT SERVICES PAGE 25

+CONTACT INFORMATION PAGE 28

+FORMS PAGE 29

+MASTER OF ARTS IN ORGANIZATIONAL LEADERSHIP (MAOL) PAGE 30

+MAOL REQUIRED COURSES PAGE 31

+MAOL COURSE SEQUENCE: 1-YEAR TRACK PAGE 32

+MAOL COURSE SEQUENCE: 2-YEAR TRACK PAGE 33

+MAOL COURSE DESCRIPTIONS PAGE 34

+MASTER OF ARTS IN MARRIAGE AND FAMILY THERAPY (MAMFT) PAGE 37

+MAMFT REQUIRED COURSES PAGE 38

+MAMFT COURSE SEQUENCE: 2.5-YEAR TRACK PAGE 39

+GRADUATE CERTIFICATE IN MARRIAGE & FAMILY COUNSELING (CMFC) PAGE 37

+CMFC REQUIRED COURSES PAGE 40

+CMFC COURSE SEQUENCE: 1-YEAR TRACK PAGE 40

+MASTER OF ARTS IN COUNSELING MINISTRIES (MACM) PAGE 41

+MACM REQUIRED COURSES PAGE 41

+MACM COURSE SEQUENCE: 1.5 YEAR TRACK PAGE 42

+GRADUATE CERTIFICATE IN TRAUMA THERAPY (CTT) PAGE 43

+CTT REQUIRED COURSES PAGE 44

+CTT COURSE SEQUENCE PAGE 44

+MAMFT, MACM, CMFC, AND CTT COURSE DESCRIPTIONS PAGE 45

+DIRECTORY PAGE 50

+INDEX PAGE 53

+GRADUATE STUDIES ACADEMIC CALENDAR 2022-2023

+FALL SEMESTER